-1000-Word Philosophy is a constantly-growing collection of original essays on important philosophical topics.
+1000-Word Philosophy: An Introductory Anthology is a constantly-growing collection of original essays on important philosophical topics.
 These essays are introductions rather than argumentative articles, although arguments or preferred positions on issues are sometimes suggested.

 We’re always looking for authors to contribute and seek a diverse set of essays, on a wide range of philosophical issues, questions, figures and traditions.
-If you’re interested in contributing a 1000-word essay (or essays) on a philosophical topic that interest you and that you think would interest our readers, please send us an email at 1000WordPhilosophy@gmail.com.
+If you’re interested in contributing a 1000-word essay (or essays) on a philosophical topic that interests you and that you think would interest our readers, please email us at 1000WordPhilosophy@gmail.com.
 Please either send us your full essay for review, or an essay proposal, or any other inquiries regarding the appropriateness and desirability of your topic and approach.

 A submission template is available in Word and Google Docs.
 Please do not submit PDF files, as those are difficult to review.
 Essay submissions via links to a a cloud-based platform, such as Google Docs, or Dropbox, or Microsoft OneDrive are welcome, especially if the file can be edited and commented on through that cloud service.